 The Institute's first nine fellows met for seminars in spring 1983 under then Acting Director, Robert Remini.
 With the support of the College of Liberal Arts and Sciences and the UIC Chancellor, the Institute secured a start-up grant from the Exxon Education Foundation that provided remodeling funds to transform the lower level of Stevenson Hall into the Institute for the Humanities space we use today.

-Under the visionary leadership of Robert Remini (1983-87), Gene Ruoff (1987-1997), and Mary Beth Rose (1997-2010) Institute programs have expanded dramatically.
+Under the visionary leadership of Robert Remini (1983-87), Gene Ruoff (1987-1997), Mary Beth Rose (1997-2010), and Susan Levine (2011-2017) Institute programs have expanded dramatically.
 The faculty fellowship program has supported research resulting in major books and articles in the humanities.
 Faculty Fellows each present a public lecture and participate in regular fellows seminars.
 In 2011 the Institute, for the first time, offered two dissertation fellowships for advanced graduate students.

 The Institute has also supported a wide range of public programs and conferences including "Neoliberalism and its Discontents" (2010), "The Humanities and the Family," (2009), "Globalism and Film History: A Conference" (2006), and "The Vulnerable Citizen" (2001).
 Please view this full list of past conferences and programs.
 In 2000 the Institute initiated a visiting scholar program bringing to campus each year a scholar whose work has transformed the disciplines.
 Past scholars include Natalie Zemon Davis, Carlo Ginzberg, Michael Fried, Mary Louise Pratt, Manthia Diawara, Cathy Davidson, Houston Baker, and Adolph Reed.
 A full list of visiting scholars is linked.
 In 2005 the Institute, along with the College of Liberal Arts and Sciences, endowed a biennial Lecture in honor of past Dean, Stanley Fish.
 Past Fish lecturers have been Frederick Jameson, Stephen Greenblatt, and Judith Butler.